iclcv/icl/manual/modules/utils.rst

 Basic Types
 """""""""""

-ICL's basic data types are defined in :icl:`BasicTypes.h` **ICLUtils/BasicTypes.h**.
+ICL's basic data types are defined in **ICLUtils/BasicTypes.h**.
 Unlike all other classes, types and functions, the basic types are defined directly in the **icl**-namespace.
 The type syntax is copied from the Intel IPP